RYBIRN/JavaScript-WebGL_Graphics/README.md

 # WebGL_Practice
- This is a small collection of simple WebGL practice programs I made to practice using WebGL and Javascript
+ This is a small collection of simple programs I made to practice using WebGL and Javascript